xtianbong/mben6270/README.md

 <h2>Step 1</h2>

+You need to clone the repository.
+You clone the repo using git.
 You may already have git installed.
 To verify you have git installed, run the following command:
 ```
 $ git --version
 ```

-If you get something that looks like the following, you already have git installed:
+If you get something that looks like the following, you already have it installed:
 ```
 git version 2.12.2
 ```

 If you need to isntall git, you have different options.
 I recommend you use the appropiate installer for your OS from https://www.atlassian.com/git/tutorials/install-git.

-When you're done isntalling and verifying that it runs properly, go to Step 2.
+When you're done installing and verifying that it runs properly, clone the repository with the following command (you can choose any convinient directory):

-<h2>Step 2</h2>
-You need to clone this repository.
-If you are using the command line version of git, run the following command inside a directory of your choice:

 ```
 $ git clone https://github.com/josefelixsandoval/wlu.git
 ```

-<h2>Step 3</h2>
+<h2>Step 2</h2>
 If you already have a web server installed in your machine, go to Step 4.

 To run a local web server, you have multiple options.
 I'll give you two.